oscar-system/oscar-website/documentation.md

 title: Documentation
 ---

-The OSCAR project is formed of several different software projects.
-Currently, as OSCAR is still under development, there is no single documentation for the project.
+The OSCAR project initially encompasses a number of different software projects.
-However, you can access the documentation for several parts here:
+As the OSCAR system is still under development, there is no single source for user documentation.
+However, you can access the documentation for the several parts that already exist, here:

 <ul>
 {% for p in site.data.documentation_pages %}